Pier Village: History

 The land that Pier Village now sits on was originally that of the Long Branch Pier and the Kid's World amusement park.

-On June 8, 1987, at around 3 PM, a fire broke out underneath the boardwalk in an electrical and gas box at the end of the pier.
-The fire quickly spread throughout the pier despite efforts by the Long Branch Fire Department to save it.
+On June 8, 1987, at around 3 p.m., a fire broke out underneath the boardwalk in an electrical and gas box at the end of the pier.
+The fire quickly spread throughout the pier despite efforts of the Long Branch Fire Department to save it.
 After the fire, only the water attractions across the street from the pier remained.
-In the following weeks business had slowed and the remaining portion of Kid's World closed down permanently at the end of the summer.
+In the following weeks, business had slowed, and the remaining portion of Kid's World closed permanently at the end of the summer.

 The owner, Pat Cicalese, planned on rebuilding the pier.
-However, his insurance did not cover the cost to rebuild what was destroyed and the town would not fund the project so the plans were abandoned.
+However, his insurance did not cover the cost to rebuild what was destroyed and the town would not fund the project, so the plans were abandoned.
 What was left of Kid's World remained abandoned for 17 years after the fire.

 Remains of the pier were demolished in the late 1990s.
 The rest of Kid's World across the street met the wrecking ball in 2002.
-The pier, which was built in three phases included stores, apartments, condominium, and amusements.
+The pier, which was built in three phases included stores, apartments, a condominium, and amusements.
 The first phase was completed in 2005 at a cost of $100 million.

 In 2005, Applied Development Company, led by brothers David Barry and Michael Barry (the sons of Joseph Barry), was designated the developer of the 16 acre site by the City of Long Branch and soon began construction of Pier Village, starting with the rebuilding of the boardwalk.
 322 rental apartments were built in four-story buildings on Ocean Avenue and more were added in the construction of the second phase.